 First, you need to decide on the type of dog crate and who's going to use it.

 Is your dog full grown?
-If you're planning on crate training a puppy, which is a great idea, you're going to need to buy a dog crate that your pup won't grow out of in 3 months.
+If you're planning on crate training a puppy, you're going to need to buy a dog crate that your pup won't grow out of in 3 months.
 You need a pet crate that “grows with your dog.”

-There are many different types of dog crates that are designed to “grow with your dog.”
+There are many different types of crates that are designed to “grow with your dog.”

-As I explain in my video guide, these pet crates will come with a divider, which is key.
+As I explain in my above video on how to size a dog crate, these kennels will come with a divider, which is key.
 You can position the divider to create the right size crate for your young dog, and then remove the divider to offer your adult dog plenty of room when he's fully grown.

 A dog crate that is too large will cause problems as well.
 If your dog is not house trained, he may be able to use the bathroom in one corner of the crate and sleep in another.
 This will hinder the house training process, and it will also be quite an annoyance for you to clean the pet crate every day.

 If you have a puppy, you'll need to estimate the full grown size of your dog.
 It'll take some effort on your part.
 For example, do you have a friend with the same breed?
 Do some research online to find the average breed height and length of your pup.

 There are some measuring guidelines to follow that you can use alongside dog crate sizes chart.
 Here are a few most important considerations: